 Medication in school

-The school doctor has approved a limited list of non-prescription medicines to be given by the Healthcare Practitioner when required by pupils with minor ailments such as headaches, stomach-ache, coughs, colds and sporting injuries.
+The school doctor has approved a limited list of non-prescription medicines to be given by the School Nurse when required by pupils with minor ailments such as headaches, stomach-ache, coughs, colds and sporting injuries.
 They can only be given to pupils if consent has been received from parents.
 The consent for the administration of medication can be found on the last page of the health questionnaire.
 No pupils are allowed their own supply of over-the-counter medicines for safety.
-If your child has a medical condition that requires regular or emergency medication in school please see the Healthcare Practitioner to fill out the appropriate permission forms.
-If your child is taking a short courses of medication required during school hours, parents should bring the medication, in the original box/bottle and complete a permission form 3A with the Healthcare Practioner or Receptionist.
+If your child has a medical condition that requires regular or emergency medication in school please see the School Nurse to fill out the appropriate permission forms.
+If your child is taking a short course of medication required during school hours, parents should bring the medication, in the original box/bottle and complete a permission form 3A with the Healthcare Practioner or Receptionist.
 The medication will be stored in the Medical Centre and administered as prescribed.

 If medication is prescribed during term time by the school doctor or appropriate NHS services, the school will act in loco parentis to administer this medication and parents will be informed as soon as possible.
-All prescribed medication should be taken with supervision by the Healthcare Practitioner and/or boarding staff where a form 3B will be completed.
-Pupils over sixteen who are deemed competent may be able to self-administer prescribed medicines at the discretion of the Healthcare Practitioner and/or school doctor and a form 3C will be completed.
+All prescribed medication should be taken with supervision by the School Nurse and/or boarding staff where a form 3B will be completed.
+Pupils over sixteen who are deemed competent may be able to self-administer prescribed medicines at the discretion of the School Nurse and/or school doctor and a form 3C will be completed.

 Boarders own medications

 For the safety of all pupils the school does not allow any medicines, including homoeopathic, herbal or oriental remedies, in school or in the boarding houses without informing the Medical Centre/boarding staff and following the instructions as listed below:

 - Parents must complete a consent form available from the Medical Centre.